Exploring South Greenland

-Travelling by kayak in to the Qooroq Ice Fjord with icebergs of indescribable colours and textures was definitely one of the highlights of their trip.
+Traveling by kayak into the Qooroq Ice Fjord with icebergs of indescribable colors and textures was definitely one of the highlights of their trip.

 The Greenland Ice Cap is producing millions of tons of ice every year, as icebergs break off the glaciers.
 Close to Narsarsuaq the Qooroq Glacier, for example, is filling the fiord with beautiful white and blue icebergs.